Learn How to Make and Keep Friends

 - Tablets or laptops with internet and video capability for both the participating teen and parent

-An initial screening assessment will be conducted to ensure appropriateness of program application.
+An initial screening assessment will be conducted to ensure the appropriateness of the program application.

 Enrollment for this program is ongoing.